 - 2nd Lunch (3 to 4 p.m.): 400-500 calories (yogurt +granola+nuts)

 - Dinner (7 to 8 a.m.): 500-600 cals (chicken +potato + greens)

 This differs from the standard pattern of skimpy 200 to 300 calorie breakfasts and lunches that get followed by too many calories of sugary snacks and super-sized dinners.

 Depending on your body size, each meal should be the equivalent of two to three pieces of pizza; that's about 500 to 750 calories (or 2,000 to 3,000 calories per day).
-Think about having four “food buckets” that you fill with 500 to 750 calories from at least kinds of foods every four hours.
-Even if you want to lose weight, you can (and should) target 500 calories at breakfast, lunch #1 and lunch #2.
-Those meals will ruin your evening appetite, so you’ll be able to “diet” at dinner by eating smaller portions.
-(Note: Most active people can lose weight on 2,000 calories, believe it or not!)
+Think about having four "food buckets" that you fill with 500 to 750 calories foods every four hours.
+Even if you want to lose weight, you can (and should) target 500 calories at breakfast, first and second lunch.
+Those meals will ruin your evening appetite, so you'll be able to "diet" at dinner by eating smaller portions.
+(Note: Most active people can lose weight on 2,000 calories, believe it or not.)